Ripseync/Gamon/patchnotes.md

 # Patch Notes

+## 2026-06-10 — Fixes, currency transfer & sync

+- Fixed CobbleDollars currency synchronization between servers.
+- Your CobbleDollars balance is now shared across all servers instead of being tracked separately on each one.
+- Currency will now transfer seamlessly when moving between servers, ensuring your balance remains consistent everywhere.
+- No more separate wallets—your money now follows you across the entire network.

+---

 ## 2026-06-09 — Fixes, cobbleverse progress, gym leaders, advancements on server transfer

 - Fixed an issue where **level cap** progression was not properly synchronized between servers.